Queuni/Match3-Core/README.md

 - Bump the CI image to use the latest stable runner version

 - Refactor the client to use async context manager for the session

+- Fix the encoding issue when reading config files with non-ASCII